 Scott created the revolutionary “Morning Zoo” show format in Tampa at Q105 (WRBQ).
 He also helped create and launch New York’s iconic Z100 (WHTZ) in 1983 and as Program Director & Host of the “Z Morning Zoo,” Scott took the radio station from “worst to first” in the Arbitron ratings in a historic 74 days!
 The award winning documentary ‘Worst to First’ is available on iTunes and Amazon.

 He co-hosted the longest running Morning Show in New York radio history, the “Scott & Todd Big Show” on 95.5 WPLJ for 23 years (1991-2014) and his television career highlights includes stints as one of the first VJ’s on VH1.

-Recognized amongst his peers numerous times throughout his career, Scott has received several honors and industry awards.
-Scott received the prestigious Marconi Radio Award from the National Association of Broadcasters for “Syndicated Personality of the Year” in 2010.
-He has been named Billboard Magazine’s “Air Personality of the Year” five times, and Billboard Magazine’s “Program Director of the Year” six times.
-Scott is also in the Rock & Roll Hall of Fame in Cleveland, the NAB Broadcasting Hall of Fame in Washington D.C., The National Radio Hall of Fame in Chicago, Tennessee Radio Hall of Fame in Nashville, and the New York State Broadcasters Hall of Fame.
-In 2000, Radio & Records magazine named Scott Shannon “Program Director of the Century.”
+Scott Shannon has received several honors and industry awards which include the prestigious Marconi Radio Award from the National Association of Broadcasters for “Syndicated Personality of the Year,” he has been named Billboard Magazine’s “Air Personality of the Year” five times, and Billboard Magazine’s “Program Director of the Year” six times.
+Scott is also in the Rock & Roll Hall of Fame, the NAB Broadcasting Hall of Fame, The National Radio Hall of Fame, Tennessee Radio Hall of Fame, and the New York State Broadcasters Hall of Fame.
+Radio & Records magazine named Scott Shannon “Program Director of the Century” in 2000.